bayertom/IHFL/readme.txt

 Typical value used for point clouds acquired by ALS is 1-5cm.

-Example: uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm
+Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm

-	ihfl "test.txt" +norm=dfp +met=ihfl +f=0.02
+	ihfl "test.txt" +norm=dfp +f=0.02

 1.2.4 Setting the maximum ball radius
 User-defined maximum value of the ball radius lambda can be set using the parameter "ball".
 This value represents the maximum radius of the cluster.

-	+lam=value
+	+lambda=value

 Typical value used for point clouds acquired by ALS is 20-70 cm.

-Example: uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum radius of 50 cm
+Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm

-	ihfl "test.txt" +norm=dfp +met=ihfl +f=0.02 +lam=0.5
+	ihfl "test.txt" +norm=dfp +f=0.02 +lambda=0.5

 1.2.5 Setting the subset size
 The input datasets can be recursively partitioned into subsets using kD-tree.
 The maximum amount points per a subset can be set